isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_thread_suspend"></a>tx_thread_suspend

-Suspender un subproceso de aplicación
+Suspende un subproceso de aplicación.

 ### <a name="prototype"></a>Prototipo